What Are the Different Types of Roofing Sheets?

 Bitumen Roofing Sheets

 Bitumen roof sheets are by far our customers’ favourite.
-This is thanks to their light weight, solid durability, moderate lifespan, and cost-effectiveness.
+This is thanks to their lightweight, solid durability, moderate lifespan, and cost-effectiveness.
 If well looked-after, bitumen roofing can last for over 20 years, requiring very little ongoing maintenance.
-Plus, these sheets are a fraction of the cost of other roofing materials, available as low as £5 per square metre.
+Plus, these sheets are a fraction of the cost of other roofing materials.

 Bitumen roofing shares many of the advantages of polycarbonate, including the simple installation.
 Each sheet boasts great coverage and requires just 20 fixings to securely fit to your roof.
 Bitumen is a far more versatile roofing material however, available in many more colours and finishes, which is why they can be seen on such a diverse range of structures right across the UK.